Construction Accident Solicitors — Scotland

 - Defective scaffolding

-The majority of construction site accidents are caused by negligence and human error.
-Your employer or the main contractor is required by law to ensure you are working in a safe environment.
+Many of these accidents are caused by negligence and human error.
+By law, your employer or the main contractor is responsible for providing a safe working environment.

-If your employer or main contractor breaches any statutory duties and contributes towards the construction accident, they or their insurer may be liable to pay construction site compensation for your damages and injuries.
-The same applies if you’ve had an accident and you think you did not receive appropriate personal protective equipment or sufficient safety training.
+If your employer or main contractor violates any health and safety rules that lead to the construction accident, they or their insurer may be liable for compensation for your injuries and damages.
+This also applies if your accident occurred due to inadequate personal protective equipment or insufficient safety training.

 Common Construction Injuries

-Injuries sustained on a construction site can vary from strains and sprains to serious, life-threatening injuries.
-Below, we’ll go into more detail about these common construction site injuries.
+Injuries sustained on a construction site can vary widely, ranging from strains and sprains to serious, life-threatening injuries.
+Here’s a breakdown of common construction site injuries.

-- Lacerations and cuts – Working with sharp tools, exposed nails, or jagged edges can result in deep cuts or lacerations that may require stitches or even surgery.
+- Lacerations and cuts: Working with sharp tools, exposed nails, or jagged edges can result in deep cuts or lacerations that may require stitches or surgery.

-- Fractures and broken bones – Falls from heights, being struck by falling objects, or getting caught in between equipment can lead to fractures or broken bones.
+- Fractures and broken bones: Falls from heights, being struck by falling objects, or getting caught in between equipment can lead to arm injuries, fractures or broken bones.

-- Head injuries – Falling objects, slips, trips, and falls can cause head injuries ranging from mild concussions to severe traumatic brain injuries (TBI).
+- Head injuries: Being struck by falling objects, slips, trips, and falls from heights can cause head injuries ranging from concussions to severe traumatic brain injuries (TBI).

 - Burns – Exposure to chemicals, hot surfaces, or electrical currents can cause burns of varying degrees.

-- Amputations – In severe cases, building site accidents involving heavy machinery or power tools can cause the loss of fingers, toes, or limbs.
+- Amputations: In severe cases, building site accidents involving heavy machinery or power tools can result in the loss of fingers, toes, or limbs.

-Even if your injury does not fall under one of these common categories, our construction accident solicitors are still here to help.
-Don’t hesitate to reach out to us for assistance in claiming the compensation you deserve.
+Even if your injury does not fall under one of these categories, our construction accident solicitors are still here to help.
+Don’t hesitate to reach out for assistance in claiming the compensation you deserve.

 Making a Claim